tweedegolf/veilig-bellen/README.md

     docker load < $(nix-build -A backend-image --no-out-link)

-When you make a change to the dependencies of the backend, the build will fail with a warning about a hash mismatch.
-This hash defines the set of dependencies for the backend.
-Simply update the value of `modSha256` with the suggested hash to make the build work again.
+When you make a change to the dependencies of the backend, Go will update `go.mod` and `go.sum` but `deps.nix` will need to be updated manually in order to lock the dependencies for CI.
+This is as simple as running `vgo2nix` in the `backend` directory.
+Because `vgo2nix` did not properly handle replacements, I had to patch it.
+Run `nix-shell` in the repository root to get a shell with that patched `vgo2nix`.

 Nix will cache builds and dependencies so builds are instant when no changes are made.
 If `/nix` becomes too large, it can be cleaned up with